-Established by the George Kaiser Family Foundation in 2015, the Tulsa Artist Fellowship cultivates Tulsa’s arts scene by recruiting and retaining visual and literary artists to Tulsa, Oklahoma where they have the creative freedom to pursue their crafts while contributing to a thriving arts community.
+Established by the George Kaiser Family Foundation in 2015, Tulsa Artist Fellowship cultivates Tulsa’s arts scene by recruiting and retaining artists and arts workers to Tulsa, Oklahoma where they have the creative freedom to pursue their crafts while contributing to a thriving arts community.

 Christina Burke, Philbrook Museum of Art